1m5/1m5-core/README.md

 Long-term it will support additional administration operations for the entire framework.

 #### Aten Service
-Not implemented althogh it's expected to be implemented shortly.
+Not implemented although it's expected to be implemented shortly.
 Provides utility tokens for developers, both business and technical, to determine Prana distribution ratios from transaction fees if/when present.